lucas-ps/Java-Covid-19-test-booking-system/README.md

 ## Usage

+To run program, run the java file called BookingManager in the mainModules, you can do this by opening the UoKCovid19TestBookingSystem directory in CMD/terminal then running

+`java UoKCovid19TestBookingSystem.mainModules.BookingManager`

+Data has been hard-coded in for testing purposes using the populateBookings(), populateRooms() and populateAssistants() methods in the University.java file.

-To compile files, open the UoKCovid19TestBookingSystem directory in CMD or terminal then run:
+If files need to be compiled, open the UoKCovid19TestBookingSystem directory in CMD or terminal then run:

 `javac @sources.txt`